openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-richeditor.md

 ## RichEditorResponseType<sup>11+</sup>

-Response type of the menu.
+Provides the response type of the menu.

 **Atomic service API**: This API can be used in atomic services since API version 12.